Megapong BONUS - Flashing!

 And yes, that’s why we’re storing the ball color in ball_color.
 That way we can simply switch between white and the original color!

-As for the speed of the flashing effect: That’s up to taste, but we will flip the colors on every third frame.
+As for the speed of the flashing effect: That’s up to taste, but we will flip the colors every three frames.
 This means the color will remain white for two frames, then it’ll switch back to orange for two frames, then back to white and so on.
 We’re gonna use our frames variable to keep track of this.

 Now with the theory out of the way, let’s do it!
 Add the following code block after frames++;: